6 Tips for Millennials on Buying a Home in New York

 Liquid funds will only help you in your attempt to buy a home in New York City.

 The sooner you start saving, the better.
-That cash can make a world of difference when it comes to getting approved for a loan OR the co-op of your dreams.
+That cash can make a difference when getting approved for a loan OR the co-op of your dreams.

 Overcoming Millennial Money Problems